endurodave/DelegateMQ/docs/DETAILS.md

 See the `examples/sample-projects` directory for example project.
 Most projects run on Windows or Linux.
 Others are Windows-only.
 See [Examples Setup](#examples-setup) before running sample projects.

+Each project focuses on a transport and serialization pair, but you can freely mix and match any transport with any serializer.

 ### system-architecture

 The System Architecture example demonstrates a complex client-server DelegateMQ application using the ZeroMQ and MessagePack support libraries.
 This example implements the acquisition of sensor and actuator data across two applications.
 It showcases communication and collaboration between subsystems, threads, and processes or processors.
 Delegate communication, callbacks, asynchronous APIs, and error handing are also highlighted.
 Notice how easily DelegateMQ transfers event data between threads and processes with minimal application code.
 The application layer is completely isolated from message passing details.